Share this recipe:

 Instructions

-2. Preheat your oven to 400°F. Line a rimmed baking sheet with parchment paper.
+1. Preheat the oven to 400°F. Line a baking sheet with parchment paper or aluminum foil; set aside.

 Optional Tips